2025 Hamilton Tiger-Cats season

-The 2025 Hamilton Tiger-Cats season was the 67th season for the team in the Canadian Football League and their 75th overall.
+The 2025 Hamilton Tiger-Cats season was the 67th season for the team in the Canadian Football League (CFL) and their 75th overall.
 The Tiger-Cats improved upon their 7–11 record from 2024 after securing their eighth victory in week 15 against the Winnipeg Blue Bombers.
 The team clinched a playoff berth, following a one-year absence, in week 17 after a loss by the Toronto Argonauts.
 The Tiger-Cats attempted to win the ninth Grey Cup championship in franchise history, but were eliminated in the East Final by the Montreal Alouettes.

 The 2025 CFL season is the second season under head coach Scott Milanovich.
 It was the first and only season with Ted Goveia as the team's general manager as he died on September 12, 2025, from cancer.

+The Hamilton Tiger-Cats drew an average home attendance of 22,858, the 4th highest of all Canadian football teams in the world.

 Offseason

-CFL Global Draft
+CFL global draft

 The 2025 CFL global draft took place on April 29, 2025.
 The Tiger-Cats had two selections in the draft, holding the second pick in each round.